rackerlabs/docs-cloud-orchestration/api-docs/common-gs/auth-using-curl.rst

 If the request failed, review the response message and the following error message descriptions to determine next steps.

 ``400 Invalid request body: unable to parse Auth data.
-Please review XML or JSON formatting``
+Please review XML or JSON formatting``:
 Review the authentication request for syntax or coding errors.
 If you are using cURL, see the :ref:`Using cURL<how-curl-commands-work>`.

-``401 Unable to authenticate user with credentials provided.``

-  Verify the authentication credentials submitted in the authentication request.
+``401 Unable to authenticate user with credentials provided:`` Verify the authentication credentials submitted in the authentication request.
 If necessary, contact your Rackspace Cloud Administrator or Rackspace Support to get valid credentials.

 ..  note::
        For additional information about authentication errors, see the